daftspunk/pond/README.md

 * Download a build for the PHP version specified in src/js/config/index.js `builtInServerInfo.darwin.php.version` here: https://php-osx.liip.ch/
 * Run the installer
 * Copy the directory from /usr/local/php.xxx to app/src/assets-bin-php/darwin (so that `darwin` contains `bin`, `etc`, `lib` and so on).
+* Run `npm run copy-bin-assets` in the Pond's root directory.

 ### Windows only - install NSIS installer